What You Need to Know About Hardening Off Plants

-If you sowed seeds indoors this winter, it is time to start hardening off plants to prepare them for outdoor life in the garden.
+If you sowed seeds indoors this winter, it is time to start hardening off seedlings to prepare them for outdoor life in a thriving cutting garden.
+Watch your delicate seedlings transform into radiant blooms with this comprehensive guide to hardening off.

-But what is hardening off and why should you do it?
+But what is hardening off seedlings and why should you do it?

 The hardening-off process involves a gradual introduction to changes in temperature, wind, and sun exposure that help seedlings transition to a firmer, harder, and sturdier plant without the shock from environmental changes.